Homemade Biscuits the Old-Fashioned Way

 - Preheat – Preheat oven to 425° F.

-- Prepare – Prepare working space with floured surface, biscuit cutter or glass cup.
-And prep cast iron skillet by greasing with butter.
+- Prepare – Prepare working space with a floured surface, biscuit cutter, or glass cup.
+And prep a cast iron skillet by greasing it with butter.

-- Add Lard/Butter – Next, cut in lard or butter into flour mixture with pastry cutter or fork.
+- Add Lard/Butter – Next, cut into the large bowl the cold lard or butter into the flour mixture with a pastry cutter or fork.
+Blend until it resembles coarse crumbs.
+A food processor also works well to cut the butter into the flour mixture.

-- Add Milk – Add milk and mix until combined.
+- Add Milk – Add regular milk and mix until combined.
+If your dough forms and is slightly sticky, that’s okay!

-- Flatten Dough – On floured surface, turn dough out.
+- Flatten Dough – On a floured surface, turn the dough out.
 Flatten dough out with hands to about 1/2″ thick.
+Avoid overworking, especially with sticky dough—this keeps your biscuits soft and tender.

-- Cut Biscuits – Use a biscuit cutter or glass cup to cut biscuits.
-Do not spin cutter/cup.
+- Cut Biscuits – Use a round cutter or a glass cup to cut biscuits.
+Do not spin the cutter/cup.

-- Transfer Biscuits – Place biscuits in cast iron skillet.
+- Transfer Biscuits – Place biscuits in a cast-iron skillet or baking pan.

 - Optional – Top with optional butter for browning.